Günther Krause

 Günther Krause (born 3 September 1953) is a German engineer, academic, politician and businessman.

-After the Peaceful Revolution, he entered politics, serving in the Volkskammer and as a senior adviser to Minister-President Lothar de Maizière.
+He was born and raised in East Germany.
+After the Peaceful Revolution, he entered politics, serving in the East German Volkskammer and as a senior adviser to Minister-President Lothar de Maizière.
 In that role, he was a co-signatory to the Unification Treaty.

 After German reunification, he was elected to the Bundestag and served in various roles in the Helmut Kohl government.
 He served as Minister for Special Affairs from 1990 to 1991 and then as Minister of Transport from 1991 to 1993.
 He resigned from the office due to numerous scandals.
 Legal problems and scandals followed after his career in politics, earning him the nickname Sause-Krause.

 Former Chancellor of Germany Angela Merkel was his protégée.
 As leader of the Christian Democratic Union (CDU) in Mecklenburg-Vorpommern, he helped her garner the nomination in her constituency.
 Merkel succeeded him as leader after he resigned.